proxima-one/docs/Introduction.md

 - Filter Queries
 Filters where multiple requirements can be met, can be done by indexing an entity according to multiple constraints, submitting range queries to these different indexes and then doing a union or intersection based on the results of these queries.

 One difficulty of this approach is the difficulty of combining multiple range queries at the same time.
-The naive approach would be to include every element within the ...
+There have been several approaches that utilize accumulators and aggregate functions to provide [efficient nonmembership proofs] (https://www.cs.purdue.edu/homes/ninghui/papers/accumulator_acns07.pdf).
+The naive approach would be to include every element in the ranges with their proofs for membership/nonmembership.
+The proof would include the subset of all the entities that matched the requirements, and a set of those that do not.
+Proofs could be derived by checking membership/nonmembership for all filters.

+A potential alternative would be to encrypt the data via a homomorphic encryption of the [entire entity schema](https://www.math.u-bordeaux.fr/~gcastagn/publi/isit_homo.pdf), and to perform the boolean operations on the encrypted schema and filter.
+In cases where privacy is neceesary, this is a powerful alternative.